2019 - 2023 Local 39 Memorandum of Understanding: Article 17: Leaves of Absence

 Because of any qualifying exigency arising out of the fact that the employee’s spouse, son, daughter, or parent is a U.S. National Guard or Reserve member on active duty (or has been notified of an impending call or order to active duty status) in support of a contingency operation (FMLA only).

-8.22.4 Family Care and Medical Leave to Care for a Covered Service Member With a Service Injury or Illness
+17.22.4 Family Care and Medical Leave to Care for a Covered Servicemember With a Service Injury or Illness

-Subject to the provisions of this MOU, County policy, and state and federal law, including the FMLA, an eligible employee may take FMLA leave to care for a covered service member with a serious injury or illness if the employee is the spouse, son, daughter, parent, or next of kin of the service member.
+Subject to the provisions of this MOU, County policy, and state and federal law, including the FMLA, an eligible employee may take FMLA leave to care for a covered servicemember with a serious injury or illness if the employee is the spouse, son, daughter, parent, or next of kin of the servicemember.
+(This 12 month period used under FMLA/CFRA to determine sick leave eligibility is separate from the “annual period” defined in 17.9.)

-Except as provided in this Article (see, e.g., Section 8.20), the family care and medical leave will be unpaid.
+Except as provided in this Article, the family care and medical leave will be unpaid.
 The County will, however, continue to provide County contributions toward the health plan premium during the period of family care and medical leave for up to twelve (12) work weeks on the same basis as coverage would have been provided had the employee not taken family care and medical leave.
 The employee will be required to continue to pay the employee’s share of premiums payments, if any.

-Nothing in this Section shall preclude the use of medical or pregnancy disability leave in Section 9.9 (Medical, Dental & Vision Benefits – Medical or Pregnancy Disability) when the employee is medically incapacitated or disabled.
-If an employee does not qualify for continued benefits under this Section 8.21.5 or Section 9.9 (Medical or Pregnancy Disability Leave) and the employee wishes to continue benefit coverage, then Section 9.10 (Continuation of Health Benefits Coverage) applies.
+Nothing in this Section shall preclude the use of medical or pregnancy disability leave in Section 15.7 (Medical or Pregnancy Disability) when the employee is medically incapacitated or disabled.
+If an employee does not qualify for continued benefits under this Section 17.22 or Section 15.7 (Medical or Pregnancy Disability Leave) and the employee wishes to continue benefit coverage, then Section 15.8 (Continuation of Health Benefits Coverage) applies.

-Any leave of absence that qualifies as family care and medical leave and is designated by the County as family care and medical leave will be counted as running concurrently with any other leave to which the employee may be entitled for the same qualifying reason.
-Section 8.20 identifies accrued paid leave which an employee may be required to use concurrently with unpaid family care and medical leave.
+Any leave of absence that qualifies as family care and medical leave will be counted as running concurrently with any other paid or unpaid leave to which the employee may be entitled for the same qualifying reason.
+Section 17.22 identifies accrued paid leave which an employee may be required to use concurrently with unpaid family care and medical leave.

 The family care and medical leave provided under this Section is in addition to any leave taken on account of disability due to pregnancy, childbirth, or related medical conditions for which an employee may be qualified under state law.